shivam3110/quick_data_science/README.md

 ### 9. opencv

 The "opencv" folder includes resources and examples related to OpenCV, a popular computer vision library.
+## OpenCV Notebooks

+This folder contains a collection of Jupyter notebooks focusing on computer vision and image processing using the OpenCV library.
+Each notebook explores different aspects of computer vision applications.
+Here's a brief overview of each notebook:

+### 1. Face_detection_using_openCV

+This notebook demonstrates the implementation of face detection using OpenCV.
+It covers various techniques for detecting faces in images and discusses the underlying principles of face detection.

+### 2. Facial_emotion_classification

+Explore the realm of facial emotion classification in this notebook.
+It leverages OpenCV to analyze facial expressions, providing insights into emotion recognition using computer vision.

+### 3. opencv_face_recognition_image

+Learn about face recognition using OpenCV with this notebook.
+It covers image-based face recognition techniques, allowing you to understand the fundamentals of recognizing faces in static images.

+### 4. Swiftpoints_COVID19_XRay

+Delve into the application of OpenCV in medical imaging with a focus on COVID-19 X-ray analysis.
+This notebook explores the use of computer vision for detecting patterns in X-ray images related to COVID-19.

+### 5. Upload_and_play_video_Flask

+This notebook showcases the integration of OpenCV with Flask for video processing.
+It provides a practical guide on uploading videos and playing them using a web interface.

+Feel free to explore these notebooks to gain hands-on experience with OpenCV and its applications in various domains.

 ### .ipynb_checkpoints